Majority of cases of acute sinusitis in adults and children are of viral aetiology.

 Rancho Los Amigos National Rehabilitation Center

-Dr Melissa A. Pynnonen and Dr Gordon H. Sun would like to gratefully acknowledge Dr Joseph K. Han, a previous contributor to this monograph.
-JKH declares that he has no competing interests.
+Dr Gordon H. Sun would like to gratefully acknowledge Dr Melissa A. Pynnonen and Dr Joseph K. Han, previous contributors to this topic.

 Instructor of Otology and Laryngology

 Harvard Medical School

 Massachusetts Eye and Ear Infirmary

 Department of Otolaryngology - Head and Neck Surgery

 BSB is a co-founder and equity shareholder in Luxxeal, Inc.

 CG declares that he has no competing interests.

 - ACR appropriateness criteria: sinonasal disease